rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 It also took a lot of debugging to make sure variables are always assigned to valid registers and it ended up with somewhat brittle code.
 If I were to redo register allocation, I would consider allowing any operations on virtual registers (e.g. add $40, $11, $89) and dealing push/pop in a separate pass.
 By the time my compiler could handle all expressions and assignments, I was already well into Sunday.

-Dealing with branches is much harder.
+Dealing with branches is also challenging.
 Code such as

 ```cpp
 x = 0;